At St John’s, we aim to promote the love of reading by providing high quality texts that link to curriculum topic taught across all year groups.

 Reading Skills

-In Key Stage 1, children are taught reading skills through a carousel method five times a week.
+In Key Stage 1, children are taught reading skills through whole class phonics sessions five times a week.
+In addition, guided reading is taught through a carousel method five times a week.
 Children work in small focus groups where the teacher and class teaching assistant will work with their group at least once a week.
 Children will then be set independent work to complete in the sessions they are not supported.

 In Key Stage 2, reading skills are taught through a whole class reading session three times per week.
-Each term the class teacher will teach explicit skills such as inference, prediction and summarising through fiction, non-fiction and poetry texts.
+Each term the class teacher will teach explicit skills such as inference, prediction and summarising through a range of text.
+Where possible we try to use cross-curricular texts to support learning, e.g. Goodnight Mr Tom a text set in WW2 Britain is taught in Year 6 alongside the History topic of WW2.

 Reading for Pleasure